calebclayreagor/DELAY/README.md

 ## One Additional Example

-### Train a new VGG-6 model on datasets with fully-known ground-truth interactions
+### Train a new VGG-6 model on datasets with fully-known ground-truth interactions:

 ```
 python RunDELAY.py [datadir] [outdir] --train -k [val_fold] \